addavriance/addavriance/README.md

 ## Projects
 - [VK Covers](https://github.com/addavriance/VKex): VK Covers is a browser extension that allows users to set animated covers on their VK profiles, bringing a dynamic and personalized touch to their online presence.
+- [Enhanced Falling Trees](https://github.com/addavriance/EnhancedFallingTrees) Minecraft mod on forge/fabric 1.20-1.20.4 that makes trees fall like in real life!

 ## Ongoing Projects
-- [Problem.net](https://t.me/problemdotnet_bot): An ongoing project(still TgBot) focused on tackling challenging problems in the field of computer science, with an aim to provide innovative solutions.
+- [Problem.net](https://t.me/problemdotnet_bot): An ongoing project focused on tackling challenging problems in the field of computer science, with an aim to provide innovative solutions.
-- [Enhanced Falling Trees](https://github.com/addavriance/EnhancedFallingTrees) Minecraft mod on forge/fabric 1.20-1.20.4 that makes trees fall like in real life!